crohr/pkgr/README.md

 ## Installation

+Docker images are available for the most recent distributions.
+If you don't have docker or are interested in older distributions, you can also install `pkgr` as a ruby gem:

     gem install pkgr

 ## Usage

 To package your app, execute `pkgr` against your app's repository:

+    # if using the ruby gem, you need to run it under the distribution you want to package for:
     pkgr package path/to/app/repo

+    # if using a docker image, you can run it from any host OS:
+    docker run --rm -it -v $(pwd):/app -v /tmp/cache pkgr/ubuntu:20.04
+    docker run --rm -it -v $(pwd):/app -v /tmp/cache pkgr/el:8
+    docker run --rm -it -v $(pwd):/app -v /tmp/cache pkgr/debian:10

 The resulting `.deb` or `.rpm` package will be in your current working directory.
-That is, you need to run `pkgr` on the target distribution for which you want to generate a package.

 Full command line options are given below: